kensanata/just-halberds/Altenstein.md

 > Dodo is Chlodoman’s loyal servant and the acting priest of Sutr.
 Strength-5 Dexterity-11 Endurance-4 Intelligence-7 Education-9 Status-3.

+## Ruin of Dunkelwald

+Across the Sternensee by boat and up a river into Dunkelwald (dark forest) there is a small lake and on its shore stands a ruined tower.
+Sunlight glitters on the water.
+The birds are singing in the reed.

+The lady of the lake guards the Sword of the Witcher, a silver blade to cut and banish demons and devils of all sorts of unnatural creatures.
+A warrior with at least Status-10 and Epée-1 would be a worthy recipient.
+Anybody else should prove their worthiness, first.

+> The Lady of the Lake says: “Slay the dragon Schattenrauch and prove yourself a warrior worth wielding the witcher’s sword.”

+The dragon Schattenrauch is sleeping in the ruined tower of Dunkelwald.
+As soon as he awakes, acrid smoke pours out of all the windows and rises from every hole in the ground, obscuring sight and damaging the lungs.

+> Schattenrauch, dragon.
+Damage-23 Endurance-36 Life-20 Attack-5 Hit-12 Escape-5.

 ## Ruin of Falkenegg

 The ruined castle is built above a village of husks and rubble.
 The view from up there is excellent, but the dragon Eisatem (ice breath) keeps all away.

 > Eisatem, ice dragon.
-Damage-22 Endurance-35 Life-16 Attack-6 Escape-1.
+Damage-22 Endurance-35 Life-16 Attack-6 Hit-11 Escape-1.
 White and hard to spot when it lies hidden in the ice on the mountain above.

 Many people died, here.
 One of them was Baldsind’s brother Baldwin.
 He carried the Sceptre of Invincibility.
 Instead of challenging him to a fight, the dragon brought down an avalanche on him and killed him with cold and ice.
 Baldwin died, undefeated, from hypothermia.

+The courtyard is full of ice and bones.
+Down in the deepest cistern lie Baldwin’s bones in a lake of ice water.

-The trail from Bärenburg hugs the foot of the mountain, trying to keep above the swamp to the west, passes beneath the village and continues south to Felsenfest.
+The trail from Bärenburg hugs the foot of the mountain, trying to keep above the swamp to the west, passes beneath the village and continues south to Felsenfest (rock solid).

-## Ruin of Felsenfest

-A small ruin wins itself up the rock upon which the fortress was built.
-Down below is a burnt down village.
-The trail from Bärensee and Falkenegg (falcon’s corner) starts it’s ascent towards the pass south past the ruin of Himmelspitz (sky peak).
-There is also the narrow and steep Eisthal (ice valley) that ends at a glacier.
-Overlooking that glacier stands the ruined tower of Eiswarte (ice watch).

-Fortress Felsenfest has been occupied by the giant Feuerhammer (fire hammer).
-He was once a war giant in a demonic army on Vanaheim but made his escape to Midgard.
-He brought with him the Spear of Vanaheim.
-It bears the runes of Pazuzu and gives off fumes that are said to poison the wombs of all who bear children and to destroy the lungs of all who do not.

-> Feuerhammer, giant.
-Damage-10 Endurance-31 Life-13 Attack-7 Escape-5.
-He looks like a dwarf as big as three men, with legs like tree trunks and arms to bend steel bars.

-> Feuerhammer says: “I have found my peace in this place.
-Leave now and never return, for I claim this land as my own.
-You are not welcome here.”

 ### Meromer

 Outside the village camps a black haired youth, a simple young man from Felsenstein who had run afoul of Vuldeberga as a youth, trying to extort money from the locals.
 He fled, joined a company mercenaries, fought, got rewarded with deeds to the Eisthal and decided to return.
-Now he finds the fortress at the opening of Eisthal and the tower at the end of it both in ruins and occupied.
+Now he finds the fortress at the opening of Eisthal and the tower at the end of it both in ruins – and occupied.

 > Meromer, 28 years old.
 Strength-5 Dexterity-4 Endurance-3 Intelligence-2 Education-5 Status-4 Building-2 Bureaucracy-2 Crafts-1 Culture-2 Brawling-1 Riding-1 Singing-1 Spear-2.